-> Although the connection between great design and business outcomes is becoming increasingly clear, creative teams' work is often overshadowed by projects more closely tied to revenue-generating activities like Sales.
-Your creative project management software should alleviate this problem by providing visibility into the hard work of the creative team to the relevant leaders within the company.
+Although the connection between great design and business outcomes is becoming increasingly clear, creative teams' work is often overshadowed by projects more closely tied to revenue-generating activities like sales.
+Your professional services software should alleviate this problem by providing visibility into the hard work of the creative team to the relevant leaders within the company.
 The ability to showcase how many projects are in flight, who is working on what, how often deadlines are met, and other critical data points can help creative project managers highlight their teams' work and the value they deliver.

 In summary, Wrike's creative project management software saves creative project managers and teams time and energy.
 If you're a creative project manager struggling to get your team to work in sync and achieve set goals, you can start with a two-week trial of Wrike's software for creative teams.